soypat/ether-swtch/README.md

 *This is a work in progress.
 The API is subject to change.*

 Below is an example of an HTTP server for the ENC28J60 integrated circuit using TinyGo.
 Works on the Arduino Mega 2560.
+Use build tag `-tags=noheap` to reduce heap allocations.
 ```go
 package main